raposamillar/password-generator/README.md

 # Password Generator

 ## Description
 This application creates a password automatically in several clicks.
 The user clicks on a red button and is prompted with a series of questions.
-Based upon the criteria chosen, a password between 8-128 characters is generated.
+Based upon the criteria chosen, a password between 8-128 characters is generated.<br>

+N.B.: Bootcamp study project

 ## Features
 The password must contain 8-128 characters.
 If the initial number entered falls outside of these parameters, the prompt will refresh as indicated by the handleClick function.